Skip to main content

 Cultural Significance:

-Busan's maritime culture and historical role as Korea's gateway to Japan created a unique food culture blending Korean traditions with seafood abundance and international influences.
+Busan's seafaring history and its old role as Korea's gateway to Japan shaped a food culture that mixes Korean tradition with a wealth of seafood and outside influences.

 Signature Dishes: